Agriculture and Nationalism – India holds the card to economic recovery, waiting to be flipped!

 “An official government survey carried out in 2016 by the National Bank for Agriculture and Rural Development, found that in the three years up to this point, the average amount of debt that farmers were liable for had more than doubled.”

 Multiple direct-cash-transfer schemes have been rolled out by both central and state governments, however, their efficiency is under question in the absence of any solid data proof.
 As such, will the farm bills do any good?
 At this juncture, there are more questions than there are solutions.
-Opinions are divided with The Farm Bills 2020.
-Many believe these bills to be a watershed moment for Indian Agriculture, whereas, many believe that this is a nail to the coffin for the farmers.

 Agricultural Produce Market Committees (APMC) is synonymous with agriculture in India.
 Guided by state laws, the APMCs overlook procurement of agro-produce from farmers by providing them with prices above the government notified Minimum Support Prices (MSP).
 And since the last few decades, these APMCs have been instrumental tools for the government to buy produce from farmers.
 However, things aren’t that smooth with all APMCs.